nickmack823/Connect4-AI/README.md

 # B351-Final-Project (Connect 4 AI)

+(NOTE: This program was developed as part of a group project.
+I worked on everything except for the methods relating to the heuristics.)

 ## game.py
 This is the main file of our Connect4 program.
 Running this file allows the user to either run the "test suite" or to customize the game(s) that